-In 2011 Natasha Boxill opened her private practice where she currently works as Person-Centred therapist, drawing on multiple modalities depending on presenting issues or areas of concern.
+In 2011 I opened my private practice where I currently works as an integrative therapist.
+Whilst I lean towards a Person Centred approach, I draw on multiple modalities depending on presenting issues or areas oof concern.
 The Person-Centred model of counselling comes under the ‘humanistic’ umbrella along with ‘Existential, Gestalt and Transactional Analysis’.
 Person-Centred therapy is based upon the therapeutic relationship between the client and counsellor, whereby the counsellor endeavours to uphold a non directive manner within the relationship.
 It is client lead and provides the client with the space to explore and understand their thoughts and feelings at a pace that is comfortable for them.
 This offers the client the chance to delve deeper into their inner feelings attached to previous life experiences that may have been suppress and disassociate with the experience.
 This modality suggests that as a therapist, all that is needed to facilitate a client and bring about a change are three therapeutic conditions, known as the ‘3 Core Conditions’- congruence, empathy and unconditional positive regard (UPR).

-Alongside the private practice she worked as school counsellor in various schools around South East London offering counselling to both children and parents as well as offering family support services.
-Volunteered at The place2be - a charity working inside schools to improve the emotional well-being of children, their families and the whole school community.
-Natasha then joined the National Autistic Society team who support families in South East London with children and families with a diagnosis of autism.
-We currently deliver various workshops to both parents and professionals to increase their understanding of autism and giving practical advice on how to support and manage behaviours associated with their diagnosis.
+Alongside my private practice I works as a school counsellor offering therapeutic play in various schools around South East London offering counselling to both children and parents as well as offering family support services to improve the emotional well-being of children, their families and the whole school community.

-Social skills for people with Asperger's syndrome and autism Understanding Autism Autism and communication Autism and sensory experience Autism, stress and anxiety Autism supporting families Autism Social Skills for young people with SEN Autism toilet training Autism managing behaviour and obsessions Safeguarding and Child Protection - level 3 Autism: Emotional health & well being, Anxiety & happiness Early Bird Healthy Minds
+Asperger's and autism Social skills Understanding Autism Autism and communication Autism and sensory experience Autism, stress and anxiety Autism supporting families Autism Social Skills for young people with SEN Autism toilet training Autism managing behaviour and obsessions Safeguarding and Child Protection - level 3 Autism: Emotional health & well being, Anxiety & happiness Early Bird Healthy Minds